kodydeda4/swift-camera-app/README.md

 ## Architecture

+The app follows an MVVM architecture.

 ### Features

-The app follows an MVVM architecture, where models are extracted from views and follow a heirarchical pattern, while dependencies are global and use dependency injection patterns.
+Features are organized as a tree - each major view is powered by a model.

 ```mermaid
 %%{init: {'flowchart': {'curve': 'linear'}, 'themeVariables': {'nodeWidth': 150, 'nodeSpacing': 50, 'rankSpacing': 50}} }%%